lsimons/caseum/docs/guides/stages.md

 #### Caseum digital designs step by step

 1. **Actors**:
-   * fill out a persona description for each of your actors.
+   * fill out a role description for each of your actors.
-   * You can use the [persona template](../actors/persona-template.md).
+   * You can use the [role template](../actors/role-template.md).
 2. **Stories**:
    * break down all your epics and activities into clear user stories.
    * You can use the [story template](../stories/story-template.md).